Use Service Bus from .NET with AMQP 1.0

 AMQP 1.0 support is available in the Service Bus package version 2.1 or later.
 You can ensure you have the latest version by downloading the Service Bus bits from NuGet.

 Configure .NET applications to use AMQP 1.0

-By default, the Service Bus .NET client library communicates with the Service Bus service using a dedicated SOAP-based protocol.
-To use AMQP 1.0 instead of the default protocol requires explicit configuration on the Service Bus connection string, as described in the next section.
-Other than this change, application code remains unchanged when using AMQP 1.0.
+By default, the Service Bus .NET client library communicates with the Service Bus service using AMQP protocol.
+You can also explicitly specify AMQP as the transport type as shown in the following section.

 In the current release, there are a few API features that are not supported when using AMQP.
 These unsupported features are listed in the section Behavioral differences.
 Some of the advanced configuration settings also have a different meaning when using AMQP.

 Configuration using App.config

 It is a good practice for applications to use the App.config configuration file to store settings.
 For Service Bus applications, you can use App.config to store the Service Bus connection string.
 An example App.config file is as follows:

 <?xml version="1.0" encoding="utf-8" ?> <configuration> <appSettings> <add key="Microsoft.ServiceBus.ConnectionString" value="Endpoint=sb://[namespace].servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=[SAS key];TransportType=Amqp" /> </appSettings> </configuration>